reaganjoseph26/Portfolio/README.md

   # My Portfolio

   ## Description
-  My portfolio displaying a introduction to me, my projects so far, and how to reach me.
+  A clean design site introducing myself, the best projects I have completed, and how to contact me.

   ## Table of Contents
   * [Technologies](#installation)